bitwit/bitwit.ca/src/render/pages/about.html.md

 pageOrder: 2
 ---

-BitWit Solutions Canada is a Software Consulting company run by myself, Kyle Newsome.
+Bitwit Solutions Canada is a Software Consulting company run by myself, Kyle Newsome.
 Since 2009, I have been consulting with teams to provide technical solutions that are both sensitive to business needs and pragmatic in technical implementation.

 I provide expertise in the areas of Web and Mobile Development, Project Management, User Interaction Design, Continuous Delivery and Developer Training.